alldritt/LNSTemplateChooser/README.md

 # LNSTemplateChooser

-A creation of the document template chooser for use with UIDocumentBrowserViewController-based applciations.
+A document template chooser for use with UIDocumentBrowserViewController-based applciations that mimics the appearance of Apple's iWork apps.

 ## iWork as a Starting Point